ONIE Compliance Environment or OCE is a set of tools that are used for

 is able to handle the remaining 70 test cases just fine.

-Before we get started, if you system is running apparmor
+Before we get started, if you system is running apparmor, you must

 stop it and unload all the profiles.
 Typically, this involves: